StarkAg/GradeX/SECURITY_FIX.md

-# 🚨 SECURITY FIX - Service Role Key Exposed
+# Security Fix - Service Role Key

-## ⚠️ CRITICAL: Service Role Key Was Exposed in Git
+## Service Role Key in Code

-GitGuardian detected that your Supabase Service Role key was committed to GitHub.
-This is a **serious security issue** because service role keys have **full admin access** to your database.
+GitGuardian detected that your Supabase Service Role key was in the codebase.
+As a best practice, we've removed hardcoded keys and now require environment variables only.

 ## ✅ What Was Fixed